Painting Paneling and Siding for a Modern Look

 Choosing a Paint

-Use a premium latex or acrylic paint in a satin or eggshell sheen.
-Flat paint won’t highlight the wood grain and may look dull.
-Semi-gloss is too shiny for most paneling.
-For the most coverage, use a paint specifically meant for painting over dark colors.
-You may need to apply an extra coat of this type of paint.
+Select a premium latex or acrylic paint in a satin or eggshell sheen.
+Flat finishes can look dull, while semi-gloss often feels too shiny for paneling.
+For the most effective coverage, especially over dark wood, use a paint designed to block underlying colors and be prepared for an extra coat if needed.

 Application

-Apply at least two coats of paint, waiting 2-4 hours between coats.
-Use a brush to paint grooves and edges, then roll the large, flat areas.
-For the smoothest finish, use a roller with a 1/2-inch nap.
-Extend each coat a few inches beyond the previous coat to avoid lap marks.
+Apply at least two coats of paint, allowing 2–4 hours between each.
+Use a brush to reach grooves and edges, and a roller with a 1/2-inch nap for large, flat surfaces.
+Extend each stroke slightly beyond the previous coat to avoid lap marks and ensure even coverage.

 Downsides